 Sometimes you just need a simple list of what to do to get rid of rodents.
 Subscribers to my "Chicken Digest" newsletter have the opportunity to download this list when I update it, twice a year.
 It doesn't appear anywhere on my website.

-You can access it right now, though.
 Clicking on the link will take you to a page where you can sign up for my newsletter.
-You'll receive a link to the downloadable checklist straight away.
+You then know that you'll receive this checklist automatically.